• Blog

 Minimizing the Impact of Accessorial Charges On Your Shipping Spend

 It’s clear that accessorial charges are more than just line items on a freight bill—they’re disruptive charges that can sway the cost-effectiveness of your shipping operations.
-You need to do everything you can to reduce the frequency and cost of these costly fees.
+You need to do everything you can to reduce the frequency and cost of these fees.
 And that begins with developing an effective shipping management strategy.

 You can better manage your shipping spending and logistical efficiency by embracing audit and transportation management software, accurate shipment detailing, and third-party logistics providers.